 \begin{proposition}[Properties of F] \ \begin{enumerate}[(i)] \item If $x' \geq x$ then $F(x') \geq F(x)$ (monotonicity) \item $V(y) \coloneqq \left\{ x : F(x) \geq y \right\}$ is a convex set (quasi-concavity) \item $F(0_n) = 0$ (weak essentiality) \item The set $V(y)$ is closed and non-empty for all $y > 0$. \end{enumerate} \end{proposition}

 Moreover, Proposition \ref{prop:properties_F} (iv) implies that the cost function exists \citep{mcfadden1978cost}.
-If, in addition, we assume that that $F(x)$ is finite, non-negative and real-valued for all non-negative and finite $x$, then the cost function possesses standard properties \citep[p.52]{chambers1988applied}.
+If, in addition, I assume that that $F(x)$ is finite, non-negative, and real-valued for all non-negative and finite $x$, then the cost function possesses standard properties \citep[p.52]{chambers1988applied}.